rabbitmq/rabbitmq-website/site/clustering.md

 All nodes in a RabbitMQ cluster are equal peers: there are no special nodes in RabbitMQ core.
-This topic becomes more nuanced when [queue mirroring](ha.html) and plugins are taken into consideration but for most intents and purposes, all cluster nodes should be considered equal
+This topic becomes more nuanced when [queue mirroring](ha.html) and plugins are taken into consideration but for most intents and purposes, all cluster nodes should be considered equal.

 Many [CLI tool](/cli.html) operations can be executed against any node.
 An [HTTP API](/management.html) client can target any cluster node.